peaceemenike/sql_project_data/README.md

 # **What I Learned**
 Throughout this project, I’ve leveled up my SQL and data analysis skills by digging deep into demand trends and salary insights:

-* ✨ Demand-Driven Skill Discovery: Learned how to extract the most frequently mentioned skills in job postings, helping identify what the market truly values for Data Scientist roles.
+* **✨ Demand-Driven Skill Discovery**: Learned how to extract the most frequently mentioned skills in job postings, helping identify what the market truly values for Data Scientist roles.

-* 💰 Salary Insights with Joins: Mastered combining multiple tables using INNER JOIN to calculate average salaries by skill, revealing which tools pay the most.
+* **💰 Salary Insights with Joins**: Mastered combining multiple tables using INNER JOIN to calculate average salaries by skill, revealing which tools pay the most.

-* 📊 Strategic Aggregation: Got comfortable using COUNT() and AVG() together, layered with GROUP BY and HAVING to pull meaningful metrics out of big data.
+* **📊 Strategic Aggregation**: Got comfortable using COUNT() and AVG() together, layered with GROUP BY and HAVING to pull meaningful metrics out of big data.

-* 🧠 Career-Optimized Querying: Developed the skill of writing queries with filters like job_work_from_home = TRUE and job_title_short = 'Data Scientist' to target highly relevant remote jobs.
+* **🧠 Career-Optimized Querying**: Developed the skill of writing queries with filters like job_work_from_home = TRUE and job_title_short = 'Data Scientist' to target highly relevant remote jobs.

-* 🛠️ Data-Backed Recommendations: Used SQL to make data-driven decisions about which tools to learn next, combining both demand and salary metrics in one optimized query.
+* **🛠️ Data-Backed Recommendations**: Used SQL to make data-driven decisions about which tools to learn next, combining both demand and salary metrics in one optimized query.

 # **Conclusions**
 ### **🔍 Insight**